 Winand Aerts (Aertz)

 The Bomann Museum, Celle, holds a number of uniform watercolours by historian and illustrator Winand Aerts (1879- ?), dated to 1912-13.
-Half a dozen are reproduced in Mike Chappell’s two Osprey KGL titles (see below).
 These are nicely done, but to be honest, it’s hard to spot anything in them not taken directly from Knötel.
-A further three are reproduced in Peter Hofschröer’s Osprey (see below) attributed to an “unknown artist”.
-This is odd, given that one is clearly signed by Aerts and dated 1913.
-Two of these are not derived from Beamish or Knötel, and appear to provide new information.
-They are discussed on page 2.
+A further three are reproduced in Peter Hofschröer’s Osprey (see below) attributed to an “unknown artist”, though one is clearly signed by Aerts and dated 1913.
+A small number of other figures are included in Aerts’s undated album of handsome watercolours, “Göhrde, Quatre-bras, Waterloo, Troupes Hanovriennes.
+1813-1815” in the Bibliothèque Nationale de France, and available online here.
+Some of these are not derived from Beamish or Knötel, and are discussed on page 2 and on page 4.
+They appear to offer new information, but as Aerts rarely identifies any sources it is hard to know how reliable they may be.
+Rather more valuable are the copies later made by Aerts of sketches by J B Rubens (see above).

 Also in the Anne S K Brown Collection is a set of eight watercolours by Schäfer (1896-1975), dated to 1954, of uniforms of the 1st Light Dragoons / Hussars.
 Confidently executed, they include a number of convincing details extra to the primary evidence that I know of.
 Without knowledge of Schäfer‘s sources it’s difficult to make any judgement about this.
 To pick on just one doubtful point, an image of a trooper dated to 1803-5 [left] shows the Tarleton worn with what appears to be the light dragoon jacket of 1812.
 A similar figure for the 3rd Light Dragoons of 1809 in von Pivka (see below) is referenced to “a sketch by Knötel” that I’ve not been able to track down, but which surely has to be in error.
 (See discussion of this on page 5.)